PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

     **Keyword arguments**

-    The :func:`~.grad` function does not accept keyword arguments.
+    The :func:`~.grad` function does not differentiate keyword arguments.
 A QNode may be defined using arguments with default values; for example

     .. code-block:: python